How Different Drugs Affect Sex

 These drugs come with common sexual and non-sexual risks as well.
 By encouraging rough or marathon sex, they can lead people to push their bodies unto bleeding and chafing.
 Coupled with a lack of sleep and a decreased assessment of risk, the amphetamine drive to get any sex as quick as possible makes coke-, meth- or pill-sex a great way to contract a disease.

 In the long-term, amphetamine usage can lead to “coke” or “crystal dick,” which is to say a limp cock.
-But more troublesome is the potential of powerful amphetamines to ravage your pleasure receptors, killing your sober sex life—not to mention your overall human capacity to experience joy without a hit of crystal, a problem sadly not unusual among habitual meth smokers in particular.
+But more troublesome is the potential of powerful amphetamines to ravage your pleasure receptors, killing your sober sex life—not to mention your overall capacity to experience joy without a hit of crystal, a problem sadly not unusual among habitual meth smokers.

 Weed